ihr-it-projekt/DayZModsInfo/DayZCasinoV2/Readme.md

             }
 		// end of second position
         ],
-        "gameObject": "Land_FuelStation_Feed", // the game object that will placed in landscape "chipsBet": 50, // Bet per round
+        "gameObject": "Casino_Pacman", // the game object that will placed in landscape "chipsBet": 50, // Bet per round
         "minJackpot": 500,
         "maxJackpot": 10000,